Navigating

 do not fit comfortably into the bilingual category.

-It is my firm conviction that the optimal evaluation procedure
+It is my firm conviction that the optimal evaluation

-procedure that follows a test-intervene-retest format, focusing
+is an interactive procedure that follows a test-intervene-retest

-English Proficiency students, particularly in the area of speech
+assessing Limited English Proficiency students, particularly in

-and language, where the problem of distinguishing between "language
+the area of speech and language, where the problem of distinguishing

-different" and "language deficient" students has
+between "language different" and "language deficient"

-ideally suited for the so-called "marginal" population
+procedure is ideally suited for the so-called "marginal"

-do know that their specific knowledge base is weaker and different
+We do know that their specific knowledge base is weaker and different

 from the one acquired by their peers in American schools.
 Our